How Lab Diamonds Destroyed De Beers

 2022: The Proxy War & The Motive

 After 8 years of battling US funded Ukrainians in the Donbas, in February of 2022 Putin pushed across the line.
 In just 18 days the Russian military wiped out all of the US military equipment in the Ukraine and declared "Mission Accomplished" regarding demilitarization.
 Instead of accepting the outcome, the US political machine restarted the conflict.
 The US Congress voted unanimously to resupply the Ukraine with military equipment, and then President Biden rubber-stamped it.
 So now for the last four years the US has funded a second consecutive Proxy War in the Ukraine totalling 12 years now since the Maidan Revolution.
-The US and the West imposed sanctions on 2022 that targeted Russia's revenue streams, gas, oil and diamonds, and froze 300 billion dollars worth of Russian Oligarch cash and gold held in the West that is generally recognized to be "Putin's money."
+The US and the West imposed sanctions in 2022 that targeted Russia's revenue streams: gas, oil and diamonds, and froze 300 billion dollars worth of Russian Oligarch cash and gold held in the West that is generally recognized to be "Putin's money."
 As sanctions hit Russia needed a way to keep the cash flowing to fight the US-funded war.
 They established the Indian Laundromat.
-Russia sold US sanctioned crude oil to India to be refined and either used in India, or to be exported to the West, with India claiming that it had no choice but to violate the sanctions because they had to prioritize their domestic energy security.
-Russia also continued to ship their "Treated Natural" rough diamonds to Surat under a loophole that allowed embargoed Russian diamonds to be cut and finished in India.

 2024: The Liquidation (The Crash & The De Beers Exit)